Meetoul/twrp_device_Unihertz_Jelly2/docs/HOW-TO-BUILD.md

-How to build TWRP for the Unihertz Atom L and XL
+How to build TWRP for the Unihertz Jelly2
 =================================================

 This guide is focused on building the recovery under a Linux host environment.